madjeek-web/symfony-mailjet-bundle/README.md

 You just want to send basic newsletters

-You accept having to configure EVERYTHING manually on their site
+You accept having to configure everything manually on their site

 But as soon as your site becomes a bit serious (automatic sign-ups, e-commerce, games with scores...), you REALLY need Symfony to be the conductor.